When buying a used car, you’ll usually have two options: buying from a car dealer or buying from a private seller.

 You don’t have to feel this way though, not if you know what to expect from each.

-We’ll cover the cost aspect of buying a used car first and foremost, as dealerships and private sellers can both lead to financial advantages over the other if you get it right.
+We’ll cover the cost aspect of buying a secondhand car first and foremost, as dealerships and private sellers can both lead to financial advantages over the other if you get it right.

-Buying through a dealership is often more expensive than buying privately, at least up front.
+Buying a car through a dealership is often more expensive than buying from a private seller, at least up front.
 This is because dealerships will usually have cost margins (e.g. rent and wages) to cover, so they might boost the price of a car slightly to compensate for this.
 However, the professionalism and quality of the customer service at a dealership can make this cost worth it.

 Licensed car dealerships usually feature: